Size: 18.6 Linear feet

-The Audubon materials were donated 1982-1983 by Mrs. Edward (Ruth R.) Dwight, the widow of Edward H. Dwight.
-The Peale material was donated in 2002 by the Barra Foundation, Inc., which had received them from Ruth R. Dwight, as they relate to the Foundation's mission to support scholarship in cultural history in the Philadelphia area.
-In 1983, the Barra Foundation loaned the documents to Dr. William H. Gerdts, an art historian, who was to continue Dwight's work on a catalog raisonne of Raphaelle Peale.
-Dr. Gerdts made limited use of the materials and the Barra Foundation then transferred the materials to the Archives of American Art in 2002.
+The Audubon materials were donated to the Archives of American Art by Dwight's widow, Ruth R. White, in 1982-1983.
+The Peale material was donated in 2002 by the Barra Foundation, Inc., which had received them from Ruth R. Dwight as they relate to the Foundation's mission to support scholarship in cultural history in the Philadelphia area.
+In 1983, the Barra Foundation loaned the documents to Dr. William H. Gerdts, an art historian, who was to continue Dwight's work on a catalog raisonné of Raphaelle Peale.
+Dr. Gerdts made limited use of the materials and the Barra Foundation then transferred them to the Archives of American Art in 2002.

 The collection is in English.

 This collection was processed with funding from the Smithsonian Institution's Collections Care and Preservation Fund.